 Stop the class halfway through the session to discuss what strategies they are using.
 When do children think it is better to halve rather than double their number?
 Talk about whether pupils need to think harder at the beginning or near the end of a game, and encourage pupils to think about what strategies they need to use at the end of the game in order to win.
 Are they allowing a player to 'pass'?
 If not, what happens if a player goes over the total?

 If we halve the number you rolled, will the answer be a whole number?
 How do you know?

 Why did you choose to double/halve that number?

 What will happen if you choose a different target?

 Extension 1: Pupils could use a 0-9 dice rather than a 1-6 dice, which will lead to them doubling and halving slightly bigger numbers.
 They could also be encouraged to choose a larger target number.

 Extension 2: If pupils are very confident with the concept of halving, introduce them to what happens when an odd number is halved.
-Encourage them to find their own ways of recording this – they might like to draw a simple shape and shade half of it, or write ‘two and a half’ in words.
-Then allow pupils to play the game where they always have the option to double or halve the number, even if the
+Encourage them to find their own ways of recording this - they might like to draw a simple shape and shade half of it, or write 'two and a half' in words.

 Numicon, multilink cubes or similar may help children to calculate the halves and doubles.